trougnouf/cfait/README.md

 *   **[Codeberg](https://codeberg.org/trougnouf/cfait)** (Primary with Linux Builds and cross-compiled Windows builds)
 *   **[GitHub](https://github.com/trougnouf/cfait)** (Mirror with Linux and native Windows builds)
 *   **[GitLab](https://gitlab.com/trougnouf/cfait)** (Mirror)

+## Privacy Policy

+Cfait does not collect data; data is stored on your device or your CalDAV server.

 ## License
 GPL3